Meowietty/Enhanced_Handguns_v1.5.2/README.md

-# **ENHANCED HANDGUNS 1.4** DX11 ONLY!!!
+# ENHANCED HANDGUNS 1.5 DX11 ONLY!!!

-Good day stalkers.
-This is **Enhanced Handguns 1.4** update release.
-A huge amount of work has been done on textures and porting weapons to the animations created by FIREBREATH.
-Unfortunately, there are not many variations of these animations, and most of the ported weapons will have similar animations.
-But in my opinion, the quality of these animations compensates for the lack of a wide variety.
-Please note that I do not work on animations - I don’t know how to do them.
-I only tried to adapt parts of the weapons to the existing animations.
-It didn’t turn out too badly.
+***

+## This version of the addon wouldn't have been released in this form without the tremendous help from YukiZ.
+He ported many models to new animations and refined them to match the existing models.
+Thank you very much.

+***

 A big thank you to everyone who helped with this update:
+- YukiZ for animation adaptations.
 - Oleh for editing/adding new sounds and help with configs.
 - Juan and Kmack for help in creating world models
 - Alchem for **Smaller Icons Patch**